 After that glorious morning photographing in the mist along the shore of Rabbit Blanket Lake, we packed up and headed north.
 Having backpacked, canoe-tripped and car camped with a tent, it has been downright luxurious to be trailer camping.
+The only thing incurring a big cost was the electricity because we no longer had the option of choosing from a plenty of great economy 7 deals.
 It’s quick to set-up and take down and, with electricity, it’s meant we could download and begin processing photographs each night or during mid-day when the light is harsh.
 The added bonus is having a coffee maker on a timer!

 Between Lake Superior Provincial Park and Pukaskwa National Park are the towns of Wawa and White River, remote by southern Ontario standards, and a bit depressed.
 In fact, all along the Trans-Canada we saw signs of deterioration.
 Many gas stations, tourist motels and shops were not just closed, but long-abandoned.
 After returning home, we noticed a CBC feature on a photographer who had chronicled just this.
 Kerry and I put it down to the changing taste of tourists: “rustic” is now passé.
 More and more families want and have the money for more upscale places where they (and, more importantly, their kids) will be entertained at “name-brand” places rather than Mom-and-Pop places.
 This, combined with people retiring out of the business without anyone to buy them out or hand it down to is also part of the problem.
 Sad really.